openharmony/docs/en/device-dev/quick-start/running-a-hello-ohos-program.md

     2. Press  **Enter**  repeatedly until  **hisilicon**  displays.
     3. Go to step  [2](#l5b42e79a33ea4d35982b78a22913b0b1)  if the board is started for the first time or the startup parameters need to be modified; go to step  [3](#ld26f18828aa44c36bfa36be150e60e49)  otherwise.

-2.  <a name="l5b42e79a33ea4d35982b78a22913b0b1"></a>\(Mandatory when the board is started for the first time\) Modify the bootcmd and bootargs parameters of U-boot.
+2.  <a name="l5b42e79a33ea4d35982b78a22913b0b1"></a>\(Mandatory when the board is started for the first time\) Modify the bootcmd and bootargs parameters of U-Boot.
 You need to perform this step only once if the parameters need not to be modified during the operation.
 The board automatically starts after it is reset.

     >![](public_sys-resources/icon-notice.gif) **NOTICE:**
-    >The default waiting time in the U-boot is 2s.
+    >The default waiting time in the U-Boot is 2s.
 You can press  **Enter**  to interrupt the waiting and run the  **reset**  command to restart the system after "hisilicon" is displayed.

-    **Table  1**  Parameters of the U-boot
+    **Table  1**  Parameters of the U-Boot

     <a name="table1323441103813"></a>
     <table><thead align="left"><tr id="row1423410183818"><th class="cellrowborder" valign="top" width="50%" id="mcps1.2.3.1.1"><p id="p623461163818"><a name="p623461163818"></a><a name="p623461163818"></a>Command</p>